grocid/libPQP/README.md

 Squaring attacks exploit that (the now deprecated) p = 4800 = 2⁶ × 75.
 By squaring the polynomial, the vector space decreases in size by a factor 2 (which can be done six times).
 It also causes collisions in the error vector, making it to decrease in weight.
 This allows an attacker to go quite far below 80-bit security.
 See [this paper](http://link.springer.com/article/10.1007/s10623-015-0099-x).

 This attack is mitigated by picking a prime block length p.
+In the example above, p = 4801.

 ##The receiver end
 ![protocol receiver](https://raw.githubusercontent.com/grocid/encrypt.life-python/master/receiver.png)